 - NACUBO – The National Association of College and University Business Officers is a Washington, D.C. based organization that represents higher education on business affairs matters such as accounting principles, budgeting, investments, and personnel matters.
 It contracts with Cambridge Associates to survey colleges and universities for the annual national endowment survey.

 - NAICU – The National Association of Independent Colleges and Universities is a Washington, D.C. based organization that represents higher education’s private sector in national affairs.

 - WASC – The Western Association of Schools and Colleges is one of the six regional accrediting associations covering the United States whose purpose is continual improvement of education and cooperation among educational institutions and agencies.
 Accreditation is a uniquely American process of voluntary self-assessment of institutions of higher education.

-Claremont Colleges Services (CUC) Departments
+The Claremont Colleges Services (TCCS) Departments

 - CFS – Central Facilities Services.
 CFS is an organization of engineers and tradesmen that is tasked with the maintenance, repair and operation of buildings, building systems, and related equipment.
 A staff of highly trained and experienced professionals provides quality service to the seven Claremont Colleges, CUC, and affiliated organizations on a fee-for-service basis.

 - CLSA – Chicano/Latino Student Affairs.
 The mission of CLSA is to support Chicano/Latino students at The Claremont Colleges in their quest toward a positive and rewarding academic experience.
 It offers academic counseling and coordinates social events for Chicano/Latino students.
 The staff is comprised of a Dean, Associate Dean and Administrative Assistant.